nushackers/notes-to-cs-freshmen-from-the-future/README.md

 2. Work on projects you like outside of school work.
 Doesn't even have to be useful or original.
 Just make something you like, and learn something new whenever you have pockets of free time

 3. Go to Hackathons - Not to win, but to pick up a new skill/work on something challenging.
 Of course freebies and prizes are great to have :)

+**Aadit Kamat**
+Tons of great advice here, just adding in what I've come to realise post-graduation:
+1. Invest in study strategies.
+As most people here have mentioned, CAP is not important.
+However, the process of learning how to learn (metacognition) is essential no matter what your career is, as long as you are a [knowledge worker](https://en.wikipedia.org/wiki/Knowledge_worker).
+Cal Newport has a lot of content geared specifically towards knowledge workers.
+One of his blog posts is often [mentioned by Prof Ben](https://www.quora.com/How-do-top-students-study) in the context of the study habits of top students.
+You can check out the other posts on [Cal's Study Hacks Blog](https://www.calnewport.com/blog/), which consolidates the ideas from his other books.
+The essence of all this material is you have to be consistent when you are learning and chunk information in study session, rather than cram last minute.
+I found myself spending inordinate amounts of time on my assignments

+2. Start a blog.
+A lot of blogs have been referenced in this document and there is a reason why many knowledge workers start a blog in the first place: writing helps consolidate knowledge.
+There are a lot of resources mentioned here, but the only way you would be able to build a knowledge base around the topics of your interest is if you make the effort to recreate it for yourself.
+In order to become a better writer, you have to read more.
+However, writing helps you avoid the "fluency trap" created by passively consuming information: you are forced to summarize what you have learnt by putting it in your own words.
+A great MOOC to learn the nuances of writing is [Writing for the Sciences](https://www.coursera.org/learn/sciwrite/home/welcome), offered by Stanford University.
+While the name suggests that the techniques apply specifically to scientific literature, she touches upon a lot of the basics that make writing effective.
+It may seem a little redundant, if you have taken a lot of classes that involve writing before, but I think it's good to recapitulate upon these basics.
+Essentially, you have to break down writing into three processes that must be independent: 1) Prewriting, 2) Drafting and 3) Revising.
+It's usually the first part that takes the most time because you are gathering the relevant information (researching) you need for the writing.
+Once you do that, you just need to combine these using complete sentences during the drafting process.
+You only worry about the nitty-gritty details like grammar, typos and the overall flow of the written piece in the revision phase.

+3. Create an effective organisational system for your notes.
+This is interrelated with the first two points.
+The art of note-taking is essential for making the best use of your time studying and writing.
+This is because you don't have to refer to the lecture slides, textbooks, videos or other reference material when you are revising.
+Instead, you are spending the time capturing the information that you have learnt from these reference materials and revising that in light of the information you have missed out from the reference material.
+Again, the only way to gain knowledge is by recreating the knowledge and making the mistakes along the way.
+One of the most effective note-taking systems that I have come across is [the Zettlekasten](https://zettelkasten.de/posts/overview/).
+As a researcher, you can see almost immediately why it is effective: you are making connections between the different topics you learn rather than going through them sequentially and creating knowledge silos.
+You are splitting up the notes into three categories: 1) Fleeting notes, which are like Tweets: you only pen down your own thoughts based on the information you have gathered 2) Literature notes, which are the takeways from the literature summarized in your own words and 3) Permanent notes, which are formed by combining Fleeting and Literature notes and become the basis for your first drafts.
+I use [Obsidian](https://obsidian.md) to organise my Zettlekasten because I think that it was created expressly for this purpose, but feel free to use any other tool of your choice.
+Again, don't worry too much about the tool, it's the process that is more important.

+4. Connect with your professors.
+It is easier, in my opinion, to connect with industry professionals due to a plethora of social media tools at your disposal but it is harder to establish a good relationship with your professor outside the classroom.
+The role of university professors is not just to teach, they often conduct cutting edge research in their resepctive fields and are subject matter experts.
+You can tap into their reservoirs of wisdom; they can become your mentors and guides.
+That is why it is also important that you pick the right classes to avoid the wrong kinds of professors if you can.
+This might sound self serving, but do make sure that you get reference letters from professors in the classes you have done well or where you have helped them out.
+You never know when they would come in handy.

+5. Cut down on social media time.
+Some like Cal Newport advocate quitting social media altogether, but that seems a little too extreme.
+I believe that you can use social media in a way that serves you better, especially if you don't have strong networks to begin with.
+Rather than focussing on information consumption, focus on how you can use it to market yourself.
+This shift in mindset from consumption to production is essential for learning.
+Again it's quite easy to fall into the trap of obsessing over the stats, but it's important to note that the end of the day it's about sharing with people and getting their feedback.

+To cut back on the consumption, you can install the [news-feed-blocker extension](https://chrome.google.com/webstore/detail/news-feed-eradicator/fjcldmjmjhkklehbacihaiopjklihlgg?hl=en) on your browser.
+You can also look at other interventions suggested by the [Centre for Humane Technologies](https://www.humanetech.com/take-control).

+6. Look at college as a way to build career capital.
+You are making connections, learning new skills and finding ways to grow as a person.
+You may end up pursuing a CS-related career, you may not.
+But what's important is you are able to leverage this capital to create opportunities for yourself.

+7. Don't compare yourself.
+It's easy to get carried away by the peer pressure, especially when you are surrounded by the talkented folks at SoC.
+Just because others are gunning for FAANG internships, doesn't mean that you should be.
+Your journey is your own to undertake.
+Try to see your peers as companions rather than competition.
+This is easier said than done when you are pitted against each other by the bell curve, but there are honestly more ways in which they can help you than hurt you.